 In 1972, Graham took over The Washington Post, making her America’s first female Fortune 500 CEO.
 Though the company belonged to her family, the CEO title had been given to her husband, Phil, in her father’s will in 1948.
 It was only after her husband’s death that Katharine was put in charge.
 While she led the paper, it produced groundbreaking coverage about the Pentagon Papers and the Watergate Scandal that led to President Richard Nixon’s resignation.

 Janice Bryant Howroyd

 As the founder and CEO of staffing and employment agency Act 1 Group, Howroyd is the first black woman to run a company that generates more than $1 billion in revenue.
-The North Carolina native is worth $420 million, and oversees 17,000 clients and 2,600 employees in 19 countries.
-She also owns 36 real estate properties.
+The North Carolina native is worth $435 million.

 In 1933, President Franklin Roosevelt appointed Frances Perkins to become his Secretary of Labor.
 Perkins wasn’t only the first woman to hold the position; she was the first woman to serve as a cabinet member.
 Perkins is remembered as one of the chief architects of the New Deal, and during her 12 years on the job, she oversaw the developments of legislation that still shape our working world today, including the Fair Labor Standards Act, child labor restrictions, standards for the prevention of on-the-job accidents and pensions for older people.

 Shinohara is proof that you can be successful at any age.
 In 2017, at 82 years old, she became Japan’s first female self-made billionaire after decades in the business world.
 After getting divorced from her husband in the 1970s, Shinohara founded a temp agency called Tempstaff.
 The company began life in her apartment, but it grew over the years to a staff of more than 5,000 people, with 12 offices all over the world and $2.9 billion in sales.